Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Introduction

-Fracture–matrix interactions control the partitioning of heat between mobile and immobile domains, ultimately shaping the extent of matrix involvement in thermal storage \citep[and references therein]{ruiz-2014-analytical}.
-Even subtle aperture variability within a fracture network can induce strongly channelized flow, resulting in sharp thermal fronts and nonuniform heat extraction \citep{ Gisladottir2016}.
-In highly connected fracture networks, rapid conduit pathways tend to promote early thermal breakthrough and limited matrix heating \citep{Lu2018}, whereas lower connectivity or tortuous fracture geometries enhance residence times and facilitate conductive transfer into the matrix \citep{Tran2021,Magzoub2021}.
-These findings suggest that a high-fidelity Darcy-scale model of transport in fractured media must account for multiscale variability of fracture aperture to capture local (subscale) mixing, dispersion, and heat storage processes.
+Fracture--matrix interactions control the partitioning of heat between mobile and immobile domains and therefore the degree to which the surrounding rock participates in thermal storage \citep[and references therein]{ruiz-2014-analytical}.
+Even modest geometric variability within a single fracture can reorganise the flow into preferential channels and low-velocity pockets, producing sharp thermal fronts and spatially uneven heat uptake \citep{Gisladottir2016}.
+Numerical analyses of heat transfer in discrete–fracture networks \citep[e.g.][]{Geiger2010a} and in explicitly resolved rough-walled single fractures \citep[e.g.][]{Klepikova2021} show that structural heterogeneity, arising respectively from network connectivity or from aperture variability, organises the flow into preferential channels and regions of quasi-immobile flow.
+These heterogeneous flow patterns enhance advective intermittency and promote repeated equilibration with the surrounding rock matrix, thereby exerting a strong control on the timing of thermal breakthrough, thermal recovery, and overall heat extraction efficiency.

+Field-scale thermal tracer tests \citep{Klepikova2016, LaBernardie2018} exhibit analogous behaviour: early breakthrough, a gradual intermediate decline, and tails, consistent with the combined effects of channelised flow, matrix conduction, and intermittent trapping.
+Together, these observations demonstrate that realistic fracture geometries govern the large-scale thermal response of fractured media and motivate modelling strategies that explicitly resolve aperture variability rather than relying on homogenised representations.

-At the fracture scale, fracture walls in the subsurface exhibit self-affine roughness \citep{ Schmittbuhl1995a }, and are unmatched with each other below a characteristic correlation length \citep{Brown1995}, which results in heterogeneous aperture fields containing nearly-closed zones as well as spatially-correlated large aperture channels over scales ranging up to the fractures' correlation length.
-The resulting flow patterns exhibit flow channeling that is all the more important as the fracture is more closed (that is, the aperture field's heterogeneity is larger \citep{Brown1987, Meheust2001}, with flow channeling pattern sizes that are limited to scales below the correlation length \citep{Meheust2003, Lenci2022a}.
-Hence, fracture flow deviates markedly from predictions of idealized parallel-plate models of identical mean aperture, whose permeability if governed by the Poiseuille law.
-Aperture variability also influences thermal breakthrough dynamics by altering the balance between fast advective transport and slower diffusive exchange, in particular in the rock matrix \citep{ Neuville2010,Klepikova2021}.
+Furthermore, at the fracture scale, geological fracture walls exhibit self-affine roughness \citep{Schmittbuhl1995a} and are unmatched below a characteristic correlation length \citep{Brown1995}.
+This generates heterogeneous aperture fields containing nearly closed zones as well as spatially correlated large-aperture channels extending up to the scale of the correlation length.
+The resulting flow patterns are strongly channelised, with channeling intensity all the larger as the fracture is more closed (i.e., as aperture heterogeneity is larger \citep{Brown1987,Meheust2001}), and with preferential flow-channel sizes (as well as low permeability region sizes) limited by the underlying correlation scale \citep{Meheust2003,Lenci2022a}.
+Consequently, fracture flow can deviate markedly from parallel-plate predictions based solely on the mean aperture.